YudongGuo/DIP-Teaching/Assignments/01_ImageWarping/README.md

-# Assignment 1 - Mesh
+# Assignment 1 - Image Warping

 ### In this assignment, you will implement basic transformation and point-based deformation for images.